ISPA 2007 Best Consumer Email

 You’re in capable hands with the expert support team at Madasafish, also known as ‘The Friendly ISP’.
-Their technical support lines are open 24 hours a day, 7 days a week with calls charged at 4p per minute from a landline.
+Its technical support lines are open 24 hours a day, 7 days a week with calls charged at 4p per minute from a landline.

 It’s likely you’ll find most of your questions answered with their useful online help page, otherwise you can also drop the support team an email for a speedy response.

 All Madasafish Broadband options come with a free home wireless networking kit, which is an excellent all-in-one package to help you get set-up.
 The kit includes a wireless ADSL router, wireless adapter, and microfilter, and should normally cost £60 but is thrown in free with your Broadband bundle.

 Madasafish also includes an instruction guide to help you get started, however the ‘Click ‘n Connect’ Installation wizard should have you up-and-running in no time.

 - Software features